WilliamLu0211/Shell/README.md

 4. **Function Headers**

 ```
-int execute(char* piece);
+int execute(char** args);
-  in most cases, the function forks and then calls execvp() to execute the lines in the shell.
+  In most cases, the function calls my_exec() to execute the lines in the shell.
-  However, with cases like cd and exit, they are called in the parent function
+  However, with cases like cd and exit, they are called in the parent function.
+  If any redirect symbol is present, corresponding redirect functions are called.

 int get_length(char** args);
-  After the string of text has been broken down to its respective arguments, get_length counts the number of arguments there are
+  After the string of text has been broken down into array of arguments, get_length counts the number of arguments there are

 char** rm_space(char** args);
-  removes blank spaces in arguments
+  Removes blank spaces in arguments.
+  Returns a pointer to head.

 char** parse_args(char* line);
   Takes the initial line given and breaks it up using the strsep() function.
-Splits by spaces
+  Splits by spaces.

-int my_input(char ** args);
+  Returns a pointer to head.

+void my_exec(char** args);
+  fork()
+  execvp() in child
+  wait() in parent

+void my_output(char ** args, char* file);
   Is invoked when a ">" sign is encountered in the input.
   Writes the output of the command into a file specified by the user

-int my_output(char ** args);
+void my_output(char ** args, char* file);
   Is invoked when a "<" sign is encountered in the input.
-Runs the file specified by the user containing various command line prompts.
+  Redirects the content of the file into stdin.

-int my_append(char ** args);
+void my_append(char ** args, char* file);
   Is invoked when a ">>" sign is encountered in the input.
-Appends the output of the command into a target file
+  Runs the same way as my_output() but appends.

+void my_pipe(char** in, char** out);
+  Is invoked when a "|" sign is encountered in the input.
+  Redirects stdout of in into stdin of out.
 ```